A Python library that allows you to interact with Amazon S3 Buckets as if they are your local filesystem.

 Introducing, s3monkey, a library that mocks out all standard Python library system file operations, allowing you to use already–written code to interface with Amazon S3.

-All standard library file operation modules are patched when using the provided context manager, including os, io, & pathlib.
+All standard library file operation modules are patched when using the provided context manager, including the built–in open, os, io, & pathlib.

 AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are expected to be set: